-In the spirit of integrative learning and community outreach, the Dunham School of Business has partnered with the Internal Revenue Service (IRS) under the Volunteer Income Tax Assistance (VITA) program to offer free tax assistance to the Aurora community.
+In the spirit of integrative learning and community outreach, the School of Business and Public Policy has partnered with the Internal Revenue Service (IRS) under the Volunteer Income Tax Assistance (VITA) program to offer free tax assistance to the Aurora community.

 The VITA program offers free tax help to individuals who cannot afford professional assistance, including individuals with disabilities, non-English speaking persons and elderly taxpayers.